TeXitoi/keyberon/README.md

 To find new, findable and memorable project names, some persons in the Rust community try to mix the name of a city with some keyword related to the project.
-For example, you have the [Tokio project](https://tokio.rs/) that derive its name from the Japanese capital Tokyo and IO for Input Output, the main subject of this project.
+For example, you have the [Tokio](https://tokio.rs/) project that derive its name from the Japanese capital Tokyo and IO for Input Output, the main subject of this project.

 So, I have to find such a name.
 In the mechanical keyboard community, "keeb" is slang for keyboard.
-Thus, I searched for a city with the sound [kib], preferably in France as it is the country of origin of the project.
-I found [Quiberon](https://en.wikipedia.org/wiki/Quiberon), and thus I named the project Keyberon.
+Thus, I searched for a city with the sound *[kib]*, preferably in France as it is the country of origin of the project.
+I found [Quiberon](https://en.wikipedia.org/wiki/Quiberon), and thus I named the project `Keyberon`.